rabsym/mailpilerorg-site/_posts/2023-10-19-administering-piler.md

 When piler starts it reads the archiving rules and compiles them at startup.
 So if you change the archiving rules, be sure to send a HUP signal to `cat /var/run/piler/piler.pid` to have piler re-read the rules.

+Additional notes

+- If a field is left empty, it doesnt get matched
+- In From/To @example.com will match every email to or from this domain, it has not to be a specific email address

 ### Retention rules

 How long shall piler retain your messages?
 You may control it with the retention rules.
 The format is exactly the same as with the archiving rules: you can define the From:, To/Cc:, Subject:, message size, etc. and the retention period in days.